lnt/sample-spamjs-filters/README.md

  - dummyJson : to generate dummy response/data
  - jqrouter : for ui-side url routing
  - pitana.js - for custom elements
+ - bootloader.js & head.js : for lazyloading of js files when module loaded

 ## Demo